Insider’s perspective

 leader of your team, and they will look to your guidance and direction.”

-10 = Great opportunities for leadership development and professional
+involvement 10 = Great opportunities for leadership development

 [How much impact does your work have in terms of serving the community?]